penumbra-zone/penumbra/docs/protocol/src/protocol/transaction_crypto.md

 * an ephemeral secret ($esk \in \mathbb F_r$) and the diversified transmission key $pk_d$ of the recipient (described in more detail in the [Addresses](../protocol/addresses_keys/addresses.md) section),
 * the ephemeral public key $epk$ (where $epk = [esk] B_d$), provided as a public field in the action, and the recipient's incoming viewing key $ivk$.

-This allows both sender and recipient to generate the shared secret based on the keys they posess.
+This allows both sender and recipient to generate the shared secret based on the keys they possess.

 ### Per-action Payload Key: Notes and Memo Keys